Back to Christendom and the Monarchies

 • refusal to call contradiction legitimate

-The fall of monarchies warns us but does not condemn us to defeat.
-In exile, the faithful can preserve the principles of Christian order and pass them to the next generation.
+The fall of monarchies warns, but it does not condemn the faithful to defeat.
+In exile, Catholics can preserve the principles of Christian order and pass them to another generation.
 Fidelity today prepares restoration tomorrow.

 Footnotes